 The resistance measures the capacity of the flooring material that resists or reduces the flow of electricity and is measured in a unit of ohms.
 If the conductivity is too low, static will discharge too slowly, rendering the floor ineffective.
-If the conductivity is too high, the currents will flow too quickly, posing a safety hazard.
+If the conductivity is too high, the currents will flow too quickly, posing a safety hazard for everyone.
 The goal is to find the right middle spot between 1x10E5 and 1x10E8 ohms.

 Walking body voltages

-Walking body voltage is the static charge that accumulates on the body as a person walks across the floor.
+Walking body voltage is the static charge accumulating on the body as a person walks across the floor.
 A charge monitor is used to measure that voltage.
 Generating a voltage below 25 volts of static is very good and will not do any harm.
 However, static that exceeds around 3,500 volts is enough for the human body to be shocked.
 So, keeping the volts below this number is crucial.